Research Paper · 2026

 Asensio Arias · keys@multisigbearer.org

-A trustless bearer instrument for Bitcoin allows value to transfer directly between parties without network connectivity, fees, or custodial dependency at each hop.
-We propose a system that inverts the key distribution of all prior multisignature bearer schemes: the bearer holds the two keys constituting the spending threshold of a 2-of-3 multisignature script, while the issuer holds one sub-threshold key that is deleted before the instrument is funded.
+A non-custodial threshold instrument for Bitcoin would allow value to transfer between parties without network connectivity, fees, or custodial dependency.
+We propose a system that inverts the key distribution of all prior multisignature schemes: the holder receives the two keys constituting the spending threshold of a 2-of-3 multisignature script, and the issuer holds one key arithmetically below it.
+The issuer's key is deleted before the instrument is funded.
 Transfer is key handover requiring no on-chain transaction, no network connection, and no fee.
-Only two on-chain transactions occur across the instrument's lifetime regardless of the number of transfers.
+Only two on-chain transactions occur across the instrument's lifetime regardless of transfer count.

 ⛓️